riffomonas/RR_R25_2014/research_plan.md

   * Time spent on case studies and presentations
   * Number, frequency, quality of commits in the "Extend" activity
   * Evidence for more advanced git commands
+  * Indication from future publications that more descriptive analysis methods are being published? ($$$)